Scaling Vision Transformers for Functional MRI with Flat Maps: Masked Autoencoders for Functional MRI

-\paragraph{Model architecture.} In principle, any modeling approach developed for natural images and video can be applied to fMRI flat maps.
-In this work, we experiment with the spatiotemporal masked autoencoder (MAE) \cite{He2022,Feichtenhofer2022} (Figure~\ref{fig:arch}).
-Briefly, an MAE consists of a large encoder and smaller decoder ViT \cite{Dosovitskiy2021}.
+Our approach is a straightforward adaptation of MAE-st \cite{He2022,Feichtenhofer2022} to functional MRI (\cref{fig:arch}).
+Briefly, an MAE consists of encoder and decoder ViTs \cite{Dosovitskiy2021}.
 An input image is first divided into a grid of square patches.
-The encoder receives a sparse subset of \emph{observed} patches, while the remaining patches are removed as \emph{masked}.
-The encoded latent embeddings for the observed patches are combined with \texttt{[MASK]} tokens and passed to the decoder, which predicts pixel values for the masked patches.
-The model is trained to minimize the mean squared error (MSE) between the predicted and masked patches.
+The encoder computes embeddings for a sparse subset of observed patches, which are combined with \texttt{[MASK]} tokens and passed to the decoder.
+The two ViTs are trained jointly to minimize the mean squared error (MSE) between predicted and masked patches.
 After pretraining, the decoder is discarded and the encoder is applied to fully observed inputs.
-To extend from single images to video, the square $p \times p$ patches are expanded to $p_t \times p \times p$ ``spacetime'' patches, and the learned ViT position embedding is factorized into temporal plus spatial components \cite{Feichtenhofer2022}.
+To extend from single images to video, the square $p \times p$ patches are simply expanded to $p_t \times p \times p$ ``spacetime'' patches.

-One key difference between fMRI flat maps and natural images is the presence of all-zero background pixels that occupy ${\sim}40\%$ of the image grid.
-We exclude entirely empty patches from both encoding and decoding, and compute the MSE loss only for valid, non-background pixels.
-This is the only significant change required to adapt MAEs to fMRI flat maps.
+\paragraph{Flat map patch embedding.} To adapt MAE to fMRI, the only component we need to modify is the ViT patch embedding.
+To make this as straightforward as possible, we convert the 3D fMRI volumes into 2D fMRI activity \emph{flat maps}.
+Data must first be preprocessed using a standard surface-based pipeline \cite{Fischl2012,Glasser2013,Esteban2019}.
+The outputs are fMRI time series mapped to a group template cortical surface mesh.
+We copy the surface-mapped data to a corresponding flat surface mesh from pycortex \cite{Gao2015}, and resample to a regular image grid.
+The resulting time series of fMRI flat maps are simply ``videos'' of 2D images.
+We can therefore use the standard spacetime ViT patch embedding directly \cite{Arnab2021}.
+To account for the all-zero background, we exclude entirely empty background patches and compute MSE loss only for valid, non-background pixels (\cref{fig:arch}).

+\paragraph{Parcellation patch embedding.} For the parcellation based CortexMAE, we follow the approach of \citet{Caro2024} and \citet{Dong2024} where each parcel time series is embedded independently using a time-only patch size $p_t$.
+We use the Schaefer-400 parcellation \cite{Schaefer2018}, which has the same cortex-only brain coverage and results in a similar patch sequence length as the flat map approach.

+\paragraph{Volume patch embedding.} Volume based fMRI data can be modeled straightforwardly using a 4D patch embedding \cite{Hatamizadeh2022,Kim2023}.
+However, a naive embedding of the entire 4D volume results in a ${\sim}5\times$ longer patch sequence length compared to the flat map and parcellation approaches.
+Crucially, the relevant blood-oxygen-level-dependent (BOLD) signal is localized to only ${\sim}100$K voxels of neurally active gray matter \cite{Logothetis2008}.
+We exploit this by excluding voxels outside the Schaefer cortex mask, and patch-embed the remainder using the standard 4D patch embedding.
+Our CortexMAE with \emph{sparse cortical volume} patch embedding achieves a ${\sim}4\times$ reduction in sequence length compared to the naive full volume strategy.

+\paragraph{Pretraining dataset.} We pretrain our models using openly available fMRI data from the Human Connectome Project Young Adult (HCP-YA) dataset \cite{Van-Essen2013}: